bigskysoftware/htmx/www/essays/hypermedia-clients.md

 In particular, the client needs to satisfy the [uniform interface](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm#sec_5_1_5), in which the client code knows nothing about the "shape" or details of the response beyond the ability to display the given hypermedia to a user.
-In a properly functioning RESTful system, the client isn't allowed to have andy "out of band" knowledge about the domain that a particular hypermedia representation, er, represents.
+In a properly functioning RESTful system, the client isn't allowed to have any "out of band" knowledge about the domain that a particular hypermedia representation, er, represents.

 Let's look at the proposed JSON-as-hypermedia again: